Our Upcoming Events

 In 2010, more than 9.5 million passengers used Oakland International Airport (OAK).
 The airport has more than 300 daily passenger and cargo flights.
 14 domestic and international passenger carriers fly to 39 nonstop destinations.
 Business travelers will appreciate the non-stop flights to East Coast business destinations such as New York, Washington, D.C., Boston and Atlanta as well as the Midwest business centers of Chicago and Kansas City.

-In October 2010, construction began on the $500 million Oakland Airport Connector (OAC).
-Beginning in mid-2014, OAC will offer swift, reliable world-class service connecting OAK travelers to the Coliseum BART station in under nine minutes.
+In November 2014, the $500 million Oakland Airport Connector (OAC) opened.
+It offers swift, reliable world-class service connecting OAK travelers to the Coliseum BART station in under nine minutes.
 The train-to-plane project will replace the current AirBART bus service.

 OAK broke ground on its $300 million Terminal Improvement Program in spring 2004.
 This program included construction of a new concourse with seven boarding gates and waiting areas; a modern, centralized food, beverage and retail shopping area; expanded ticketing, security and baggage claim facilities and new utilities.
 The program also includes improvements to the terminal roadway and curbside areas to ease congestion in front of the terminals and reconstruction of the aircraft parking apron.
 Visit OAK's website for more information.